 The issue lies in data merge when some of the data is retained from the old iCloud account and the result of adding a new iCloud account is the merge of data.
 The sync, as a result, leads to a state that confuses the user.

-Steps to Change or Delete iCloud account on iPhone
+Steps to Change or Delete iCloud account on iPhone and iPad

 - Head over to Settings – Tap iCloud.